123456789_123456789_123456789_123456789_123456789_

 • Experimental warning is shown when ruby starts with RUBY_BOX=1 (specify -W:no-experimental option to hide it)

-• require 'active_support' may fail
+• require 'active_support/core_ext' may fail under RUBY_BOX=1

 TODOs